Neverlow512/OMEGA-T-Research/README.md

 My development of OMEGA-T highlights:

 *   **Limitations of Basic Defenses:** SMS verification and simple IP checks are demonstrably insufficient against orchestrated attacks controlling the environment.
+*   **Limitations of Advanced Defenses:** Jailbreak, Device ID, location, and fingerprint detection mechanisms can be bypassed by advanced software and need urgent upgrades.
 *   **Value of Environment Control:** Programmatic manipulation of network, location, and state significantly enhances automation resilience.
-*   **Feasibility of Scaled Abuse:** Such frameworks make large-scale generation of accounts for malicious purposes technically viable.
+*   **Feasibility of Scaled Abuse:** Such frameworks make large-scale generation of accounts for malicious purposes viable.
+Some malicious actors could use these vulnerabilities to their advantage, abusing the system.

 ---